 As further evidence that the agency tasked with enforcing the FTC Act does not limit "consumer" to those who purchase a product, the FTC has brought unfair trade practices enforcement actions against companies whose advertisements encourage dangerous conduct by children, irrespective of whether the children (or their families) actually purchased the products.
 See, e.g., In the Matter of AMF, Inc., 95 F.T.C.
 310, 1980 WL 338993 (1980) (advertisements which depicted children riding bikes dangerously); In the Matter of Mego International, 92 F.T.C.
 186, 1978 WL 206501 (1978) (advertisements depicting a girl using an electric hair dryer near a full sink, without parental supervision, thereby "induc[ing] behavior which is harmful or involves an unreasonable risk of harm"); In the Matter of Uncle Ben's, Inc., 89 F.T.C.
 131, 1977 WL 188982 (1977) (advertisements showing children cooking food on a stove without supervision).
-In these cases the advertisement caused harm because it suggested dangerous misuse of a consumer product-just like Daniel Defense's advertisements did here.
+In these cases, the advertisements caused harm because they suggested dangerous misuse of consumer products-just like Daniel Defense's advertisements did here.
 That this should give rise to liability under the FTC Act makes intuitive sense.
 Otherwise, a company would face no consequences for marketing, regardless of how explicitly the marketing encouraged the illegal misuse of their products in a manner that creates foreseeable and widespread harm.
-13 iv.
-There is no requirement that the injured consumer have purchased Daniel Defense's products or transacted with the company.